 BDC also has a licence under the Environment Protection Act 1993 for chemical storage and warehousing facilities, chemical works (salt production) and discharges to marine or inland waters for sites across the eastern side of Gulf St Vincent.

 In mid-September 2020, DEM requested support from the EPA to investigate the cause of the dieback of what is now known to be approximately 10 ha of mangroves and 35 ha of saltmarsh at St Kilda adjacent to the Dry Creek saltfields.

 The EPA worked closely with DEM and the Department for Environment and Water (DEW) to understand this complex issue.

 The EPA assisted with scientific advice, water sampling and the installation of a piezometer network to collect information on groundwater levels around the ponds.

-The government team is assessing environmental impacts, and determining what actions need to be taken by the saltfields’ operator and by government to prevent further damage to the natural environment and implement works aimed at rehabilitating the affected area.
+The government team is assessing environmental impacts and conditions, and determining what actions need to be taken by the saltfields’ operator and by government to prevent further damage to the natural environment and implement works aimed at rehabilitating the affected area.
 The scientific data and outcomes of this assessment are published on the DEM web site.